 The County shall make payment to the Agency for services rendered pursuant to this MOU.
-Such payment shall be made from the JJCPA funds.
+Such payment shall be made from JJCPA funds.
 Payment terms are as follows:

-The Agency shall submit Departmental invoices monthly that comply with Auditor-Controller guidelines.
-Expenditures must correspond to the JJCPA budget approved by the State and expanded upon in the attached Project Plan (Attachments D1 and D2).
-Changes to the budget require signed written approval of both parties.

-Departmental invoices with supporting documentation should be submitted by the 25th day of the following service month to:
+- The Agency shall submit Departmental invoices monthly that comply with Auditor-Controller guidelines.
+Expenditures must correspond to the approved budget and expanded upon in the attached Project Plan (Attachments D1 and D2).
+Changes to the budget require signed written approval of both parties. - Departmental invoices with supporting documentation should be submitted by the 25th day of the following service month to:

-Norma Cruz-Lawler

-Fiscal Manager
+Hongjun Yu

 Budget & Fiscal Services

 Probation Department

-9150 East Imperial Highway, Room, P-73
+9150 East Imperial Highway, Room P-73

 Downey, CA 90242

 Phone: (562) 940-2680

 Fax: (562) 940-2459

-E-mail: Norma.Cruz@probation.lacounty.gov
+Email:

+hongjunvicky.yu@probation.lacounty.gov

-If an audit of the program covered in this MOU identifies and disallows ineligible costs, the Agency shall reimburse the County the amount of the overpayment.
+- If an audit of the program covered in this MOU identifies and disallows ineligible costs, the Agency shall reimburse the County the amount of the overpayment. - The Agency shall email estimated Fiscal Year (FY) 2024-25 expenditures for each month to the following: PROBJJCPAAdmin@probation.lacounty.gov